Nuitka/Nuitka/README.txt

 ** Where to go next

-   Remember, this project is not finished.
-Although most of the CPython test suite works, there is still unsupported functionality, and there is not much actual optimization done yet.
+   Remember, this project is not yet complete.
+Although most of the CPython test suite works, there is still more polish needed, to make it do enough optimizations to be worth while.
+Try it out.
+Subscribe to its mailing list or contact me via email with your questions.

-** Word of warning
+** Word of Warning

-   Consider this an alpha release quality, do not use it for anything important, but feedback is very welcome.
+   Consider this a beta release quality, do not use it for anything important, but feedback is very welcome.
+Esp. if you find that anything doesn't work, because the project is now at the stage that it should.

 * Unsupported functionality